lukassatura/RAGraph/README.md

 # RAGraph
-Sample RAG chatbot querying a graph database with agentic workflow in LangChain
+A sample RAG chatbot querying a graph database with agentic workflow in LangChain.

 This project is a free implementation of the Real Python's tutorial:
 [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/) by Harrison Hoffman.

 # Prerequisites (diff from the tutorial)

 Here, I use Poetry as my environment manager with `pyenv` to manage the local versions of Python.
 First install `pyenv` via brew as [described here](https://github.com/pyenv/pyenv), then install `poetry` as:
 ```bash
 pipx install poetry